muchimi/JoystickGremlinEx/docs/index.md

 ## What is GremlinEx?

-GremlinEx is a universal game/simpit controller integrator: it allows you to take input hardware devices from different manufacturers connected to a local machine, or those connected on a remote machine, such as joysticks, panels,  and HID game controllers, Audio-Visual hardware and software that supports OSC (Open Source Control), MIDI, keyboard and mouse inputs and map them to virtual outputs like VJOY, or keyboard or mouse output, and send that to a game or another process.
+GremlinEx is a universal game/simpit controller integrator: it allows you to take concurrnt input from various hardware or network devices, such as joysticks, panels, game controllers, and audio-visual hardware and software that supports OSC (Open Source Control) such as a glass surface (touch screen) panel, MIDI, keyboard and mouse inputs and map them to virtual outputs like VJOY, or keyboard or mouse output, and send that to a game or another process.
 GremlinEx maps this input to a simplified and consolidated set of outputs, and it is vendor agnostic.
-GremlinEx also has the ability to directly send data to Microsoft Flight Simulator via the SimConnect API.
+GremlinEx also has the ability to directly send data to Microsoft Flight Simulator via the SimConnect API and a custom WASM module.

 Gremlin supports glass surfaces (touch screens), hardware panels like StreamDeck, and even MIDI control panels and works well with tools like Bitfocus Companion and Open Stage Control.

 The audience for GremlinEx is anyone looking to easily integrate multiple hardware input devices from joysticks to control panels and map it to a game without having to use proprietary vendor software.
-GremlinEx includes a rich set of mapping tools for the transformations, from joystick curve editing to conditional output, modes and management of profiles.
+GremlinEx is simple to use for simple mapping scenarios, and it also includes a rich set of tools for the transformations, manipulation and routing of inputs.
+GEX supports anything from custom joystick curve editing to conditional output, execution, and has modes and states to dynamically control the execution of mappings at runtime.
+GremlinEx can also remote control other GremlinEx instances on the network, playback audio, supports dynamic text to speech, axis merging and axis splitting and scaling, curving and calibration.

 A more detailed look at features supported by GremlinEx can be found in the [overview section](overview.md) of the documentation.

-GremlinEx is independent from any controller software.
-It does not require you to run any specific software from a hardware manufacturer to "map" the device.
-So long as the device shows up on Windows as an HID device with axes and buttons, GremlinEx will let you map this input.
-It is vendor agnostic and relies on standard APIs that are not vendor specific.
-GremlinEx works with any HID compliant controller device, so supports any device up to eight (8) axes, up to a hundred and twenty eight (128) buttons, and up to four (4) hats.

-There is no limit to the number of input devices GremlinEx supports.

-Some of these inputs can be virtual, so GremlinEx can also accept inputs from VJOY while sending outputs to VJOY so long as the input device is not the same as the output device to avoid a loop.

-GremlinEx can accomplish very sophisticated condition based routing based on one or more concurrent inputs using conditions and states.

-GremlinEx supports the Open Sound Control (OSC) protocol which allows it to receive or send OSC messages to/from suitable devices.
-This capability allows GremlinEx to process inputs from touch screen surfaces and hardware panels connected to devices on the network, including the local machine.
-GremlinEx can also send data back to these devices to update their configuration, for example, selecting pages to display based on the active profile or mode loaded in GremlinEx.

-GremlinxEx (as of M76) supports templates: individual mappings can be saved to template files.
-These templates can then be loaded into another input, profile, or shared.
-Templates have no input information - only mappings.

-GremlinEx supports custom Python user scripts for complete programmatic control over the mapping if the built-in capabilities are insufficient or impractical.
+## How can I support the project?

+The project is a labor of love and started as "I really want to be able to do [missing feature here] and can't find a way to do this".
+The project has evolved in the last few years to take significant time and resources to support and develop.

+Please consider supporting the project by making a secure donation, either one time or recurring, via the sponsor link on [the home project on Github](https://github.com/muchimi/JoystickGremlinEx).

+This project is open source.
+It has as of this writing, more than 133,000 of lines of code (almost 200,000 if you include comments) - it is a large project.
+Donations help with the purchase of hardware, maintaining computing resources for testing and development platform purposes.
+Donations make more time available to research, develop features and support the project on an on-going basis.
+Thanks to your help, the project has already seen hundreds of updates, many of them daily.
+It has seen the implementation of nearly all requested features, many of which are not available in other similar tools.
+It has a [rich set of features](overview.md#key-features-what-can-gremlinex-do), many of them not found in payware tools.
+It is your support and shared passion for this hobby that makes GremlinEx, and its continuing support, possible.

+Thank you for considering supporting the project if you have not already, and thank you to those of you who have already supported.

+Every bit helps!

+## Project Home on Github

+The project's [home is on GitHub](https://github.com/muchimi/JoystickGremlinEx) from where you can download the latest releases and view patch notes.

+## Support and chat

+The project has a dedicated [Discord server](https://discord.com/channels/1279461873317707827) where you can lookup solutions to typical mapping questions, view how-to guides and setup screenshots, ask questions and report any issues.
+You can also report issues on GitHub if you wish.

 ## General Architecture